pishoyg/coptic/README.md

 1. Obtain an updated version of [copticsite.com](https://copticsite.com/)'s dictionary.

 1. Get a cleaner, more recent scan of Dawoud's dictionary.
-Obtain the source file if posible.
+Obtain the source file if possible.
 The current scan is low-quality.
 At the same time, it's outdated, and the pages sometimes don't align!

 1. Get a cleaner scan of Crum's dictionary. [coptot](